 At BusinessDesk Paul McBeth writes: “Andrew Bowater, deputy chief executive of Huawei New Zealand, said the UK decision was encouraging and showed it was time for New Zealand’s government to engage with his company and its customers on how to find a way forward.”

-Another angle that will be of interest here is the realisation that a Huawei ban could have cost the UK billions.
+Another angle is that a Huawei ban could have cost the UK billions.
 Without Huawei, there is significantly less competitive pressure on equipment makers, which means higher prices.